-From fun Shake Up games to finding out about sports and active hobbies, there's everything you need to get your family moving.
+From fun Shake Up games to finding out about sports and active hobbies, here's everything you need to get your family moving.
 And every 10-minute burst counts towards the 60 minutes of activity kids need each day!

 These tasty meal ideas are too good to resist.
-Get the kids to help you in the kitchen and start whipping up quick and easy dishes that everyone will enjoy.
+Get the kids to help you in the kitchen and start whipping up quick and easy dishes everyone will enjoy.
 Healthy food never tasted better!

 Want to know more about your child's weight?
 Find out what it really means to be underweight, overweight or a healthy weight, and get handy tips to help your child grow up healthy and happy.